-Table 5 shows various chemical parameters of peat soil in Perigi Village, including cation exchange capacity (CEC), pH, organic carbon content (C-organic), total nitrogen (N-total), and P2O5, along with their classifications.
-The classification levels in the table indicate that the parameters CEC, C-organic, N-total, and P_2O_5 for all samples from each code fall into the S1 category, meaning they are highly suitable, with the conclusion that the levels of these parameters meet the required standards.
-However, the pH parameter is categorized as S3 due to the natural condition of peat soil, where over 90% of its composition is organic material or microorganisms, which affects the soil pH condition.
-According to [62], Analysis of drained peat swamps in agricultural areas shows a pH (1:2.5) of 3.7.
-Usually the pH drops because the soil contains sulfide material which is oxidized during drainage.
+Table 5 shows the various chemical parameters of peat soil in Perigi Village, including cation exchange capacity (CEC), pH, organic carbon content (C-organic), total nitrogen (N-total), and P2O5, along with their classifications.
+The classification levels in the table indicate that the parameters CEC, C-organic, N-total, and P2O5 for all samples from each code fall into the S1 category, meaning they are highly suitable, with the conclusion that the levels of these parameters meet the required standards.
+However, the pH parameter was categorized as S3 due to the natural condition of peat soil, where over 90% of its composition is organic material and microorganisms, which affects the soil pH condition.
+According to [62], analysis of drained peat swamps in agricultural areas shows a pH (1:2.5) of 3.7.
+Usually, the pH drops because the soil contains sulfide material, which is oxidized during drainage.
 This chemical reaction can cause the soil to become acidic.
-Soil still contains sulfide material, and can experience oxidation in the future, thereby creating a risk of land damage.
+Soil still contains sulfide material and could experience oxidation in the future, thereby creating a land damage risk.

 Land suitability assessment is distinguished into two contexts: actual and potential suitability [63].
-The calculation of these methods uses a matching method, aligning classifications according to the guidelines for determining land suitability classes based on USGS standards.
-Table 5 displays the actual land suitability classes.
+These methods are calculated using a matching method, aligning classifications according to the guidelines for determining land suitability classes based on USGS standards.
+Table 6 displays the actual land suitability classes.